thanpolas/thanpolas.github.com/_posts/javascript/2014-02-07-Introducing-Inher-Inheritance-at-its-best.md

 The argument `2` will get passed on to the Parent Constructor (`Base`) and all the parents there might be, and every Mixin we defined (MixinOne, MixinTwo...) and all their respective parents!
 So you have to mindful of how many arguments your Constructor accepts, or in other words, the arity.

 Now not all is lost!
-Inher gotz your back one more time, introducing the Stubbed Arguments!
+Cip gotz your back one more time, introducing the Stubbed Arguments!

 ## Stubbed Arguments